FixingPixels/Aegis/docs/commands/aegis_status.md

-# `/aegis status` Command
+# Status Command Documentation

-The `status` command shows the current working memory, including active tasks and recent changes.
+The `/aegis status` command shows the current working memory, including active tasks and recent changes.

 > **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
 The command helps guide your AI assistant in providing project status.